mattzes/cheers-up/FIREBASE_STRUCTURE.md

     match /toasts/{toastId} {
       allow read: if true;
       allow write: if request.auth != null || request.resource.data.createdBy == "system";
     }

-    // Votes can be read and written by everyone (for demo purposes)
-    // In production, you might want to restrict this match /votes/{voteId} {
-      allow read, write: if true;
-    }
   }
 }